 If the excrement flaps or slots are crossed when the animals are moved in or out (e.g. individual housing in the breeding centre, farrowing bay), they must be closed in this time.

-3.2.5 Sty climate, temperature, noise pollution, ventilation
+3.2.5 Sty climate and noise

 Which harmful gas values should be observed for ventilation?